-Vietnam is one of our favourite destinations.
+Vietnam is one of our favourite destinations in SouthEast Asia.
 Its a country with a rich and interesting history.
 We love exploring it and learning interesting facts about Vietnam and Vietnamese life.

 Interesting facts about Vietnam’s history

 The official name of Vietnam is the Socialist Republic of Vietnam.
 The country’s name was originally spelt as two words, Viet Nam.

 The Vietnamese flag has a yellow five-pointed star on a red background.
 The five points represent farmers, workers, intellectuals, youth, and soldiers.
 The red background represents the blood shed during wars.

 Location – Vietnam runs down the eastern coast of the South-East Asian peninsula.
 At its northern border is China, which it meets more or less on the tropic of Cancer, its western borders are with Laos in the North and Cambodia in the south.
 It faces the Philippines across the South China Sea.